lfurtkevicova/gislab-my-notes/docs/installation/virtual.rst

    conflicts may occur.

 To run GIS.lab in Virtual mode, there are some hardware and software requirements.
 Another important point is GIS.lab source code, see :ref:`GIS.lab source code download <GL-clone>`.
+See information below with graphical representation in
+:num:`#requirements-virtual`.

 *Hardware*